-The Group controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-Potential voting rights are considered when assessing control only when such rights are substantive.
-The Group also considers it has de facto power over an investee when, despite not having the majority of voting rights, it has the current ability to direct the activities of the investee that significantly affect the investee's return.
+- Potential voting rights are considered when assessing control only when such rights are substantive.
+In the previous financial years, potential voting rights are considered when assessing control when such rights are presently exercisable. - The Group considers it has de facto power over an investee when, despite not having the majority voting rights, it has the current ability to direct the activities of the investee that significantly affect the investee's return.
+In the previous financial years, the Group did not consider de facto power in its assessment of control.